lawrence14701-zz/Petflix_clone/README.md

 * will post a video when i am done

 # Tech Stack
 * The app was made using Ruby on Rails for the backend, PostgreSQL for the backend database, React/Redux for the frontend, and Amazon AWS S3 for cloud storage of image and video files.
+I deployed my website using Heroku.

 # MVPs
 * Movie carousel and hovering over videos